Firaenix/Telebot/README.md

 ## Commands ##

-!wolf [query]: Will search Wolfram|Alpha for a solution to a query
+!wolf [query]: New wolfram alpha query in testing
 !pat : Send the bot some love

-!slap [user] : Slaps the user with a large trout

-!reboot : Restarts the bot
+!slap [user] : Slaps the user with a large trout !reboot : Restarts the bot

-!time : Returns the current Server System Date/Time

-!flip: flip some fuckin' tables
+!time : Returns the current Server System Date/Time !flip: flip some tables

-!penis : The textual fallace
+!desu: Adds some much needed desu to the chat

-!finger: spread hatred across the chat
+!ud string: returns urban dictionary definition of a word !finger: spread hatred across the chat

-!google [search_term]: Searches google for given search term
+!google [query]: Searches google for given search term !imgur : Returns a random imgur link
 !uptime : Returns how long the bot has been running.
 !interject string: returns interjection

-!wiki [term]: Searches wikipedia for the given term
+!critic [console],[term]: Searches Metacritic for the given term Consoles:(xb1, 360, xbone, ps, ps2, ps3, ps4, gc, wii, wiiu, pc)

-!credits: Displays the credits for HexBot
+!wiki [term]: Searches wikipedia for the given term !credits: Displays the credits for Telebot
+!sysinfo: Returns system info

 ## Credits ##